maverickjia/maverickjia.github.io/_pages/about.md

 Hi!
 I'm Meng Jia, a PhD student at Colorado School of Mines in the [Department of Applied Mathematics and Statistics](https://ams.mines.edu), working with my advisor Dr. Dorit Hammerling.
 I'm also a graduate student researcher at the [Payne Institute for Public Policy](https://payneinstitute.mines.edu) and at [Energy Emissions Modeling and Data Lab (EEMDL)](https://www.eemdl.utexas.edu).
 My research focuses on methane emission detection, localization, and quantification on oil and gas (O&G) facilities using statistical and machine learning methods.

+Before my current role, I worked in NASA's [InSight Project](https://mars.nasa.gov/insight/mission/overview/), where I contributed to characterizing Mars' interior structure using the first-ever in-situ seismic data from Mars.

+Originally from Beijing, China, I spent three years living in Florida before relocating to Colorado.
+My leisure pursuits include a passion for travel, reflected in my collection of nearly a hundred magnets from various destinations.
+Additionally, I enjoy playing basketball and board games as a way to unwind and relax.

 Education
 ------
 * Ph.D.
 Statistics, Colorado School of Mines, in progress